gagoar/github-app-installation-token/README.md

 ## Installation and Use

-you can install and use this package in different ways:
+You can install and use this package in different ways:

 ### NPX